hasan-rakibul/hasan-rakibul.github.io/content/blogs/NCI-Gadi-for-deep-learning.md

 # Access from ARE (Australian Research Environment)
 - Login at [https://are.nci.org.au/](https://are.nci.org.au/)
     - Jupyterlab (gpuvolta) is good for running python programs.
-Now, it also has internet access.
+Now, it also has internet access but not fast like *analysis*
     - Virtual Desktop (GPU)
+        - Not smooth/fast as compared to Jupyterlab
         - Queue can be either *analysis* or *gpuvolta*.
-Now, both have internet access. *gpuvolta* allow more GPU than *analysis*
+Now, both have internet access but speed is very limited in *gpuvolta*. *gpuvolta* allow more GPU than *analysis*
-            - As it has internet access, new modules/packages can be installed from compute node unless it requires sudo access
+            - As they have internet access, new modules/packages can be installed from compute node unless it requires sudo access
         - Setup VNC resolution as per your monitor (e.g., 1920x1080), otherwise it will be hard to see all corners
         - From *advanced options*, enter a reasonable *Jobfs size* (default is 100MB, which is insufficient).
 System will crash if more than allocated *jobfs* is used.
         - It gives VNC access to [Rocky Linux](https://rockylinux.org/)